I paint abstract mixed media works and create sculpture.

 My studio practice is a physical thinking process.

 The quality of memory, and the nature of reality, things lost and found along the way, who I am, things I want to remember; all these ideas play out in my work.

 The rhythm and repetition employed in working with clay, or pigment and layers of wax is conducive to a meditative practice.

 I see beauty in battered surfaces, and the humanity of unintentional marks.
 I am continually striving for an experience that revolves around some sort of disclosure or uncovering.

-Trusting materiality to guide the work, adding and removing layers, seeking to unearth the final piece, rather than planning a deliberate structure or predetermined result.
+Trusting materiality to guide the work, adding and removing layers,

 Where there is restraint, and honesty, I feel I am successful.